individkid/sidegeo/README.md

   * --polytope interprets polyants as significant facets
   * --stock name and optional point, initial value, and saturation values
   * --flow size, rate, and delay of change to pore between stocks or on facet
-  * --listen takes point for where track is recorded or audited
+  * --listen takes stock for track to record or audit
-  * --source takes sound file, source, or noise with amplitude and bias
+  * --source takes sound file, microphone, or noise as volatile stock
-  * --filter takes plane subscript, per area, per stock signed amplification
   * --color takes plane subscript and decoration
   * --window takes plane subscript and file to decorate facets with
   * --picture is like window except pierce point is fixed